unixcharles/acme-client/README.md

 LetsEncrypt's `directory` is `https://acme-v02.api.letsencrypt.org/directory`.

-They also have a staging enpoind at `https://acme-staging-v02.api.letsencrypt.org/directory`.
+They also have a staging endpoint at `https://acme-staging-v02.api.letsencrypt.org/directory`.

 `acme-ruby` expects `OpenSSL::PKey::RSA` or `OpenSSL::PKey::EC`